fpl/lovergine.com/posts/2025-02-08-socials-toxicity.md

 title: Digital communities, toxicity and other drifts
 date: 2025-02-08 17:56
 tags: internet
-summary: About toxicity of big-co socials and fediverse.
+summary: About toxicity of big-co socials and Fediverse.
 ---

 In a [previous post](https://lovergine.com/socials-they-are-not-your-home.html),